MonicaG/knapsack-algorithm-visualization/README.md

 TO DO:

-* Add Instructions component to both items and solution table.
+- [ ] Add Instructions component to both items and solution table.
 Investigate string localization to pass in the instructions key.
-* On solution table can I start without the first cell being calculated?
+- [ ] On solution table can I start without the first cell being calculated?
 Maybe pass in first run flag?
-* Investigate using React Hook Forms as it does validation, rather than me doing my own.
+- [x] Investigate using React Hook Forms as it does validation, rather than me doing my own.
 See [https://claritydev.net/blog/managing-forms-with-react-hook-form/](https://claritydev.net/blog/managing-forms-with-react-hook-form/)
-* Really look into Hook Forms as my validation code is all over the place.
+- [x] Really look into Hook Forms as my validation code is all over the place.
-* Look into css layout.
-Pretty sure the `<span> <td>` stuff I did is really old stuff.
-Maybe CSS grid?
+- [ ] Add CSS, remove temp CSS
-* Add validation for `item.value`.
+- [x] Add validation for `item.value`.
 Currently it uses the capacityDefaults class.
 Should probably be a text field to allow for decimal numbers.
-* Use `<code>` tag for pseudo-code
+- [ ] Use `<code>` tag for pseudo-code
-* Update pseudo-code to display values for current row/cell rather than generic variables
+- [ ] Update pseudo-code to display values for current row/cell rather than generic variables
-* Add testing at App level for adding new item.
+- [ ] Add testing at App level for adding new item.
 I don't think I can do that at the Item level, as I pass in the state handler
-* Add unit test in Item level for duplicate item and empty item name.
+- [ ] Add unit test in Item level for duplicate item and empty item name.
-* Add all the styling
+- [ ] Add all the styling
-* Add text
+- [ ] Add text
-* On Solution Table add "back" and "skip to end" buttons
+- [ ] On Solution Table add "back" and "skip to end" buttons

 BOILERPLATE FROM CREATE REACT APP BELOW